-At Harvard University’s Berkman Klein Center on Internet & Society, Paul focuses on the future of the cross-border internet, and how smaller actors such as start ups deal witch complex legal uncertainty regarding transnational data flows and services.
+At Harvard University’s Berkman Klein Center on Internet & Society, Paul focuses on the future of the cross-border internet, how stakeholders deal with complex legal uncertainty regarding transnational data flows and services, and governance innovation.

 Since 2012, Paul pioneers bringing together governments, the private sector, civil society, intergovernmental bodies, and knowledge institutions to address the new cross-border legal challenges of the digital 21st century.
 His comments on the future of the global internet, regulations and the digital economy have been featured in leading international outlets such as The Economist, New York Times, Fortune, Politico, Euronews, Slate, Die Zeit, as well as by the Council on Foreign Relations, Mary Meeker's Internet Trends Report, or Oxford University Press.
 He is a regular speaker in international fora, including at the United Nations, OECD, European Commission, Council of Europe, the G7 process, or the WTO.